prithvipratahkal/Blockhouse-project/README.md

 - The endpoint simulates a trading strategy where the user buys stocks when the stock's price dips below a specified moving average and sells when the stock's price rises above a different moving average.
 - If any required parameters are missing or invalid (e.g., not a number, less than zero), the endpoint returns a 400 Bad Request response.
 - The backtesting simulation iterates over historical stock data, tracking when stocks are bought or sold based on the moving average rules.
-- At the end of the simulation, it returns the total profit (or loss) along with a list of trade events that occurred during the backtest.
+- At the end of the simulation, it returns the total profit (or loss).

 #### Response:
 - **Status Code**: `200 OK`
 - **Response Body**:
   - `profit`: The net profit or loss from the backtest.
-  - `events`: A list of events detailing each trade made, including timestamps and prices.

 #### Example Response:
 ```json